oVirt/ovirt-site/source/documentation/self-hosted/chap-Deploying_Self-Hosted_Engine.html.md

-        If you want to deploy with a custom engine appliance image, please specify the path to the OVA archive you would like to use (leave it empty to skip, the setup will use rhvm-appliance rpm installing it if missing):
+        If you want to deploy with a custom engine appliance image, please specify the path to the OVA archive you would like to use (leave it empty to skip, the setup will use ovirt-engine-appliance rpm installing it if missing):

 7. Specify the FQDN for the Engine virtual machine: